vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 vtgate_buffer_requests_skipped{keyspace="commerce",reason="LastReparentTooRecent",shard_name="0"} 0
 vtgate_buffer_requests_skipped{keyspace="commerce",reason="Shutdown",shard_name="0"} 0
 ```
-NOTE: Once again no querries are being buffered in these examples.
+NOTE: Once again no queries are being buffered in these examples.

 ### Scenario 3: Solving with Buffering
 Another approach to this problem, is to employ buffering on vtgate.
 It is highly
-recomended to use both buffering and error handling in your code; however for
+recommended to use both buffering and error handling in your code; however for
 purposes of highlighting buffering we will disable the error handling in this
 example.